TheSarthakDev/basic-spigot/README.md

 # Welcome
-Here are the some of the examples for the events happend in minecraft.
+Here are the some of the examples for the events happens in minecraft.